Here, see some classic movie clips and listen to a few of the songs — plus find out more about the film, the stars, and how it all came together.

-Live action combined with animation in ‘Mary Poppins’
+Live action combines with animation in ‘Mary Poppins’ (1964)

 The technique of combining live-action photography with the animated cartoon is employed in Walt Disney’s new musical-fantasy, Mary Poppins, which contains its two-week run at the State Theatre this week.

 Julie Andrews won an Academy Award as Best Actress of the Year for her performance in the picture, which also stars Dick Van Dyke, David Tomlinson, Glynis Johns and Ed Wynne.